Hanging Christmas lights with the prosAugust 18, 2008

 I had a good friend growing up, whose father always decorated his entryway, and some of the trees and bushes on the front of the house.
 He did this every year while we were growing up.
 It always looked ok, but he seemed to struggle with the installation each year.
 This went on for several years until we were high school age, which was the last year he hung Christmas lights.
 His final installation consisted of him opening the front door, plugging in the lights, and tossing the lights over the closest bush.
 He shut the door, returned to the couch to watch football, and never hung Christmas lights again.
 Perhaps if he had had some professional advise about hanging his lights, the exercise would have been more of a pleasure rather than a hassle. that got me thinking….We work with professional Christmas Light installers, and maybe I could get some advice from them.
 Thankfully a few of them were kind enough to agree to an interview, and answer some of the common questions we get about hanging Christmas lights.

 There are many different theories on how do to do this, but from the installers I talked to, this was the most common method.
+The first thing to do is make sure you have a sturdy tree, that can deal with the strong winds and storms that the winter months can bring.
+If not then using things like a tree service that will cable your tree to strengthen it, will help to make your Christmas decorations stand tall and look festive right through the season.
+Then you can begin to decorate.
 Start at the crotch of the tree (run an extension cord up the trunk, to the crotch of the tree, so you have power where you want to start and you connection is up off the ground) Before starting, you will want to pick out the branches you want to light, and the ones you do NOT want to light – Think of the “shape” of the tree, and pick out the largest branches that will give you the even lighted look you are going for.
 Start at the lowest branch you are going to light, and begin wrapping out the branch.
-Space your wraps evenly and tightly, about 6” apart.
-Once you get to the end of the branch or where you want the lights to stop, cross back over the branch, and wrap back towards the center of the tree, crossing over your original wraps making X’s every 3”.
+Space your wraps evenly and tightly, about 6″ apart.
+Once you get to the end of the branch or where you want the lights to stop, cross back over the branch, and wrap back towards the center of the tree, crossing over your original wraps making X’s every 3″.
 This will give you a very full look, and will also help keep the lights in place.
 You will then move on to the next branch, and repeat the process.
 You should end back at the center of the tree when done.
 If you would also like to wrap the trunk, you can do this now, with the same processed used to wrap each branch – Starting and stopping at the top of the trunk, so your connection is up off the ground and out of reach.

 What are the best style of Christmas lights to use for tree wraps?